Growing up on screens: How a year lived online has changed our children

 A year of everyone turning to technology has shown us that the worth, or danger, of devices has less to do with the glowing screens themselves, and more to do with how they are used.
 What appears to matter most is the support systems that children and their parents have available to them.

-Experts on screen time have been stepping back from terms like “addiction” and from framing it as another moral panic, the kind that seems to accompany any new technology that impacts children.
+Experts on screen time have been stepping back from terms like “addiction” and from framing it as another moral panic, the kind that seems to accompany any new technology that affects children.
 The shift comes at a time when allowing more screen time isn’t a choice, but a necessity for families.

 Throughout the past year, people of all ages have spent significantly more time living through their screens.
 Many of the country’s largest school districts are still closed or offering a hybrid of in-person and remote learning, and kids with device access are using phones, school-issued computers and tablets in more ways and for longer hours.